 The third challenge is to find revenue enhancements.
 Cutting costs is one way to keep the HOA dues down but adding new revenues is another way.
-For example, the SCSCA has done a good job of finding new revenues for the golf courses in the past two years but if more can be found, it would help further in reducing the operation's deficit.
-It would also be nice if a way could be found to better utilize The Summit where the Association currently operates a snack bar.
+For example, the SCSCA has done a good job of finding new revenues for the golf courses in the past two years but if more can be found, it would help further in reducing the operating deficit.
+It would also be nice if a way could be found to better use The Summit where the Association currently operates a snack bar.
 The facility once hosted a very nice restaurant and has a fantastic view of the valley.
-It is, however, hard to compete with the earlier bird specials offered by other dining facilities in the community and The Summit's kitchen facilities are somewhat limited.
-Still the potential is there.
+It is, however, hard to compete with the early bird specials offered by other dining facilities in Las Vegas and The Summit's kitchen facilities are somewhat limited, still the potential is there.